 Robert turns 65 on May 15, 2026.
 Part B effective May 1.
 Medigap OEP May 1 through October 31.
 Robert's parents are 92 and 90, both still healthy.
 Robert is currently very healthy with no chronic conditions.
 He expects to be on Medigap for 30+ years.

-Robert's insight: For a 30-year horizon with strong longevity, community-rated's slower trajectory outweighs its higher initial premium.
+Robert's insight: For a 30-year horizon with strong longevity, the carrier's rate-increase discipline mattered more to him than the difference in opening premium.

 David delayed Part B due to employer coverage.
 Retires at 70, Part B effective March 1, 2026 via SEP.
 Medigap OEP March 1 through August 31, 2026.
-David is 70 at issue.
+David is 70 at issue, so his issue-age premium would be set at the 70-year-old rate rather than the 65-year-old rate.
 He compares:

 Sarah's family longevity is strong (mother 88, father lived to 92).
-She expects 30 years of Medigap and selects Bankers Fidelity Plan G issue-age.
+She expects 30 years of Medigap and selects the issue-age Plan G, whose lower starting premium compounds in her favor over that horizon.
 Effective March 1, 2026.

 Get Help with Medigap Rating Method Selection in Georgia